-After Bali we flew to Singapore where we had a one night stay near the airport before our flight to London the following evening.
+After Bali we flew to Singapore.
+We had a one night stay near the airport before our flight to London the following evening.
 We decided to stay at D’Resort Downtown East because they have a water park attached.
 Our plan was, we could check out of our hotel in the morning and use the water park for the day before our flight.
-This way we could have a shower and change of clothes and hopefully the kids would be tired out and sleep for the overnight flight.
+This way we could have a shower and change of clothes.
+Hopefully the kids would be tired out and sleep for the overnight flight.

 There is a park next to the hotel so we sat ourselves under a tree and started to recap on the trip.
 It took a little while for the kids to get into it, they couldn’t remember anything, were grumpy about not being in the pool and impatient to get on the way to see their grandparents in England.